 The full effects of the PPACA and the BBA on Medicaid payments and on our Medicaid rebates cannot be known at this time, in part because not all of these provisions have been implemented yet, but they may have an adverse impact on our results of operations.
-In addition, recently, the current administration has made statements that it supports repeal of all or portions of the PPACA, and Congress recently enacted new legislation that repealed key portions of the PPACA.
+In addition, recently, the current administration has actively supported total repeal of PPACA in litigation challenging its constitutionality, and Congress has enacted legislation that repealed key portions of the PPACA.
 There is uncertainty with respect to the impact these changes, if any, may have, and any changes likely will take time to unfold.
 Any additional federal healthcare reform measures adopted in the future could limit the amounts that federal and state governments will pay for healthcare products and services, and in turn could significantly reduce the projected value of certain development projects and reduce our profitability.